-\begin{example} The final example uses the following approval profile:
+\begin{example} Consider the following profile with $n=100$ voters and let $k=2$:

-Here for $k=2$, MinimaxAV (which minimises the maximum Hamming-distance among all voters to the winning committee) selects any two candidates from $\{ c_3, \ldots c_8 \}$ and none that is supported by the 99 voters.
+Minimax-AV (which minimises the maximum Hamming-distance among all voters to the winning committee) selects any two candidates from $\{ c_3, \ldots c_8 \}$ and none that is supported by the 99 voters.
 This clearly violates individual representation and semi-strong JR. \end{example}